jwamoo/alx-system_engineering-devops/0x00-shell_basics/README.md

 cd - _changes working directory to the previous one_

 Task 11.
 Lists
-cd . .. /boot _ls in 3 different directory at once_
+cd -al . .. /boot _ls in 3 different directory at once_